Williamsport Dam: Incidents

 On Friday April 4, 1958, Fish Warden Raymond Schroll drowned while attempting to rescue a fellow officer after their boat capsized in the sluice at dam.
 Both officers were thrown into the water and Warden Schroll swam to shore.
 As he exited the water, he turned and saw that his partner was still clinging to the boat.
 He dove back into the water in an attempt to rescue the officer but was pulled under and disappeared.
 His partner was rescued approximately one mile downstream after clinging to the boat for over one hour.
 Warden Scholl's body wasn't recovered until April 28, 1958, 30 miles downstream of where he went under.

 On March 16, 1991, 28 year old Jeffrey Wayne Biechy was swept into the dam after his boat capsized and sank upstream.
 His body was recovered 24 days later on April 9 about half a mile downstream from the dam.

 On Friday July 30, 2016, 55 year old Crist Stouffer jumped from the fish ladder on the south side of the river.
 He was swept into the dam and then downstream.
 After being rescued by South Williamsport Police, CPR was performed and he was transported to the hospital but he did not survive.

 On May 4, 2025, 10 year old Claue Schreffler-Algofera was playing in the river with her two siblings just upstream from the dam when she was pulled in by the current.
 Her mother attempted to rescue her and both went over the dam.
-The mother miraculously escaped the boil and made it to shore on her own.
+The mother miraculously escaped the boil and made it to shore with the help of South Williamsport police.
 After a thorough two-day rescue effort, search and rescue operations were suspended.
 In addition to local fire and water rescue teams, units from as far away as Elk, Dauphin and Cumberland Counties and various state agencies were involved in the search with no avail.
 On May 17th, 2025 her body was discovered near Northumberland, Pennsylvania approximately 39 miles down stream from where she went in.

 On May 17, 2025, witnesses saw 37 year old Tyler Lance jump off the diversion wall into the dam.
 His body was spotted a short time later by a Life Flight helicopter floating face-down in the water just a few hundred yards down stream.
 He did not survive.